x402 for TYPO3: How Your Website Can Charge AI Agents

 Conclusion

-x402 solves a problem that most TYPO3 agencies do not yet feel today — but soon will.
-When AI agents account for 10%, 20%, or 50% of the traffic on content websites, publishers need a way to be paid for this access. x402 is the first serious standard for this.
+x402 solves a problem most TYPO3 agencies do not feel yet, but soon will.
+When AI agents account for 10%, 20%, or 50% of the traffic on content sites, publishers need a way to get paid for that access. x402 is the first serious standard to offer one.

-For TYPO3, this means: A PSR-15 middleware, a YAML configuration, and your headless API gains a clear path to monetisation.
-You can test it on the testnet today; for production, you will additionally need a robust facilitator, wallet, and compliance strategy.
+For TYPO3, it comes down to this: a PSR-15 middleware, a YAML configuration, and your headless API gains a clear path to monetisation.
+You can test it on the testnet today; for production, you will also need a robust facilitator, a wallet, and a compliance strategy.

 Key Takeaways:

-• x402 is not just a futuristic experiment — the official documentation now covers testnet, mainnet, and MCP scenarios
+• x402 is more than a futuristic experiment: the official documentation now covers testnet, mainnet, and MCP scenarios

 • The TYPO3 integration is a middleware configuration, not an infrastructure project